AI Codex

 • Claude Code GitHub Actions

-• Third-party apps that authenticate using Agent SDK credentials (this is the path that lets tools like OpenClaw and editor integrations run on your subscription)
+• Third-party apps that authenticate using Agent SDK credentials (the path that lets editor integrations and tools run on your subscription)

 • Interactive Claude Code in your terminal